In December 2005, Wayne Dabb, 56, was convicted by a jury in Dickinson County, Michigan of sexually abusing two of his step-grandchildren.

 In 2000, Brian, who was then 9, told his mother that Dabb had sexually touched him.
 A few days later, Nicole, his half-sister who was six years old, made a similar allegation.
 The mother did not report these allegations to police and continued to send her children to day care at Dabb’s home.

 In April 2004, the victims were placed in a foster home because their step-father had physically abused them.
 One week after moving into the foster home, the victims told their foster mother than Dabb had sexually abused them.
 The foster mother made a report to the Dickinson County Department of Human Services, which sparked a criminal investigation and Dabb’s indictment on charges of second degree criminal sexual assault.

 Some time before the trial, the victims admitted to a Department of Human Services caseworker that they had engaged in sexual activities with each other.

 Brian and Nicole also accused Dabb of sexually touching two other children.
 Those children, however, denied the allegations and their mother said she had no reason to suspect it was true.

 At Dabb’s trial, the judge granted the prosecution request to exclude evidence of the children’s sexual activities with each other and the girl’s prior sexual abuse by her biological father when she was four years old.
-(At the time, the father had pleaded no contest to second degree sexual criminal assault.)
+(At the time, the father had pled no contest to second degree sexual criminal assault.)

 Dabb’s attorney sought to admit the evidence to show bias or motive, but that motion was denied.
 Because the defense attorney had missed the deadline for filing a witness list, he was not allowed to call any witnesses, including the two children and their mother who said there was no abuse by Dabb.